inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

    - The application follows **PEP 8** coding standards for readability and consistency.
    - The time is generated dynamically, and it is updated each time the page is refreshed.
    - Testing was done manually to verify the functionality by refreshing the browser and using a virtual machine with different timezones to ensure the correct time is displayed.

+## Unit tests

+Unit tests are essential to ensure that the code behaves as expected.
+For my Flask application, I have created a unit test to verify the behavior of the `current_time` function, which returns the current time in Moscow.

+### Test File Structure

+- **File Location:** `app_python/tests/test_main.py`
+- **Purpose:** Validate that the `current_time` function returns the correct formatted time string for Moscow.

+### **Best Practices Applied**

+- Isolate tests into functions to make them reusable and maintainable.
+- Use assertions to check for expected outcomes.
+- Mock any external API calls or database interactions if necessary.
+- The assertEqual method is used to validate that the actual output matches the expected output.